Patthar Ke Sanam: Plot

 The story revolves around two friends, Meena and Taruna.
 Meena lives a wealthy lifestyle along with her widowed dad, Thakur, in a small town in India.
 Taruna is her assistant as well as her best friend.
 Meena, while coming to her village from town, meets Rajesh, who teases her.
 When Meena's father hires a new manager, she learns that he is the same person she met on the train.
 She, along with Taruna, try to tease Rajesh by pretending to be in love with him.
 He finds out and pretends that he has fallen in love with both.
-As a result, both women end up falling in love with him for real, and Thakur is ready to permit Meena to wed him.
-Meena makes it clear that she wants Rajesh for herself and reminds Taruna that she had been engaged to their manager, Lala Bhagatram, when Taruna was a child.
-Lala Bhagatram is a very nasty man, who keeps reminding Taruna in public that he will marry as per the childhood promise.
-Then Rajesh is assaulted by some men and his mother, Shanti, looks after him.
-When Thakur sees her, he remembers that he had murdered her husband for all the wealth.
-Shanti hassles with a secret, that Meena is actually her daughter and Rajesh is Thakur's son.
+As a result, both women end up falling in love with him for real, and Thakur is ready to permit Meena to wed Rajesh.

+Meena makes it clear that she wants Rajesh for herself and reminds Taruna that she had been engaged to Lala Bhagatram, when Taruna was a child.
+Lala Bhagatram is a local contractor who takes the contract for Thakur’s fruit orchard’s produce every year, he pays very less for the contract, and Rajesh ensures he gives only have the estates produce to Bhagatram on contract, angering Bhagatram who is a nasty man, he keeps reminding Taruna in public that he will marry as per the childhood promise.
+His sister Gauri is in love with Haria, who is a servant in Thakur’s house.

+Then Rajesh is assaulted by some men and his mother, Shanti, comes over to looks after him.
+When Thakur sees her, he remembers that he had murdered her husband for his wealth.
+Shanti has a secret, that Meena is actually her daughter and Rajesh is Thakur's son.
 She wants them to get married so that she can be the owner of all the wealth again.
 Shanti begs Taruna to go away from Rajesh or else her plan will fail.
 Taruna agrees and pretends she doesn't love Rajesh.
 But Rajesh only loves Taruna and is emotionally hurt.
 Taruna can't take this anymore and decides to kill herself.
-Haria - a childish mentally challenged person reveals that she is not dead, but Lala Bhagatram has kept her in captivity.
+Haria - reveals that she is not dead, but Lala Bhagatram has kept her in captivity along with his sister Gauri, who object to him kidnapping Taruna.

 Rajesh goes and fights all the goons including Lala Bhagatram, but is beaten by them.
 Gauri and Taruna are transferred somewhere else with someone watching them constantly.
 Gauri's tied hands are freed by Taruna by cleverly avoiding the watchful eyes of the goons.
 Gauri jumps from the window and informs Rajesh.
 Rajesh goes and frees Taruna.
 In this fighting, Meena dies, Lala Bhagatram is killed by Thakur and Thakur is taken in custody.
 Shanti wants to leave, but Rajesh and Taruna insist that she stay with them.
 Haria and Gauri marry as well.